danielbodnar/awesome-stars/README.md

 ## nlp

+- [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [nisheethjaiswal/Data-Annotator-for-SpaCy](https://github.com/nisheethjaiswal/Data-Annotator-for-SpaCy) - 🚀SpAnnor annotator for Named Entity Recognition easy to use tool.
 The annotator allows users to quickly assign custom labels to one or more entities in the text.
 Easy to setup for Data Training for Sp
 - [HumanSignal/label-studio-transformers](https://github.com/HumanSignal/label-studio-transformers) - Label data using HuggingFace's transformers and automatically get a prediction service